RichCini/LomasBoards/README.md

 Regarding CGA Mode 6, with the above change, it now works, although it shows a screen artifact, the same as the original board.
-In this mode, there is a vertical black stripe along the left side of the screen image which would indicate there's a timing issue in the horizontal blanking (i.e., the video out is being enabled one-half character time too early, before the load/shift from the character generator is ready for the first set of dots, and then disabled the same half-character early at the end of the video line.
+In this mode, there is a vertical black stripe along the left side of the screen image which would indicate there's a timing issue in the horizontal blanking (i.e., video out is being enabled one-half character time too early, before the load/shift from the character generator is ready for the first set of dots, and then disabled the same half-character early at the end of the video line.)
 As this exists in the original board, its a mode that may have not been tested because so few software packages at the time used that mode.

 The 5V voltage regulator is a TO-3 switching replacement from EzSBC.
 To preserve the